 - Do you insert a feeding tube at the time of surgery?
-While some patients may be capable of supporting themselves nutritionally a short time after total gastrectomy, some surgeons may choose to insert a temporary feeding tube into the intestine (through the abdominal wall) during the gastrectomy in case complications arise during recovery and eating can’t be resumed.
+While some patients may be capable of supporting themselves nutritionally for a short time after total gastrectomy, some surgeons may choose to insert a temporary feeding tube into the intestine (through the abdominal wall) during the gastrectomy in case complications arise during recovery and eating can’t be resumed.
 If this happens, liquid food can be inserted into the intestine via the feeding tube to provide nutrition until a patient can eat.
 If your surgeon does use a feeding tube, ask about the risks and benefits of that additional step in the procedure, and how long the feeding tube will be in place before it is removed.

 - What type of lymph node dissection do you perform?
 Although the specific types of lymph node dissection are beyond the scope of this discussion, you may be curious to learn how many lymph nodes are taken out and examined when the stomach is removed.

 - How are the pathology specimens from my gastrectomy processed and inspected?
 As we have learned, HDGC is a type of cancer that originates through the stomach lining (mucosa) and can be very difficult to detect.
 It is imperative to know if your stomach contained cancer cells, and how many areas.
 Furthermore, if cancer is present, it is essential to see the depth of invasion (T-stage) since it is an indicator of the risk of recurrence and will determine whether chemotherapy should be given.
 Ask your surgeon if the pathologist who will be looking at the specimen has experience with or is knowledgeable about HDGC.
 To accurately determine the extent of cancer and its multifocality, it is necessary for the entire stomach to be microscopically examined and mapped.
 This process is only carried out by gastrointestinal pathologists in some academic centers and is not carried out in routine practice.
 To not adequately evaluate the entire stomach’s histopathology is to run the risk of not identifying a tumor focus that has invaded into the submucosa or beyond and therefore alters the therapeutic decision.
 This actual stomach map shows areas of gastric cancer in situ.
-Note: This information is the result of consultation with Dr. Gregory Y. Lauwers and Dr. Parry Guilford.
+Note: This information is the result of a consultation with Dr. Gregory Y. Lauwers and Dr. Parry Guilford.